jmolhoek/forests_of_optimal_trees/README.md

 ### Structure of the Code-base
 To help understand the structure of all the Java classes, a UML class diagram is made.
-![uml class diagram](https://github.com/jmolhoek/forests_of_optimal_trees/blob/master/uml.jpg "uml class diagram") The classes Main and Experiment are the "controlroom" of all the experiments that are done for the paper.
-From there, the datasets are loaded into the right format, different classifiers are built and analysed and results are displayed.
+![uml class diagram](https://github.com/jmolhoek/forests_of_optimal_trees/blob/master/uml.jpg "uml class diagram") The code that loads the data into a usable format and the code that generates plots from the results are contained within their own packages: "Data" and "Plot" respectively.
+The classes Main and Experiment are the "controlroom" of all the experiments that are done for the paper.
+From there, the datasets are loaded into the right format (by calling the Data package), different classifiers are built and analysed and results are either printed, written to a file or displayed in a plot.